bencardoen/DataCurator.jl/README.md

 <a name="quickstart"></a>
 ## Quickstart with Singularity
 The recommended and simplest way to use DataCurator is via the Singularity container.
-(Note: DataCurator is only supported in a command line interface of a UNIX-based system.)
+Note: DataCurator is only supported in a command line interface of a UNIX-based system.
+For Windows and Mac OS based system user is refered to [Documentation (including installation)](#docs)

 #### Install Singularity
 If you don't already have Singularity, install by